-Plumbers and Pipefitters are considered as 2 different occupations while many tradesmen are qualified in both the skills.
-One can get trained for plumber and PipeFitter both through a single course like Steam, Sprinkler and Pipe Fitter Program from any Certified Training Institute.
+Plumbers and Pipefitters are considered two different occupations, while many tradespeople are qualified in both the skills.
+Therefore, one can get trained as a plumber and PipeFitter through a single course like the Steam, Sprinkler, and Pipe Fitter Program from any Certified Training Institute.

-Plumbers work on pipe systems with contractors in the construction of a new building.
-They install and maintain the whole pipe systems of a building which may include water pipelines, gas pipelines, and waste disposal pipes in a residential or a commercial building after the carpentry work is completed and before the concrete is poured.
+Plumbers work on pipe systems with contractors to construct a new building.
+They install and maintain the whole pipe systems of a building, including water pipelines, gas pipelines, and waste disposal pipes in a residential or commercial building after the carpentry work is completed and before the concrete is poured.

 Plumbers also work in maintenance industries and residencies.
-Homeowners will call a plumber who detects the issues of the installed pipe system or faulty equipment in a building and fixes them such as bathtubs, sinks, or toilets.
-Pipe could be carrying water, gas or waste.
+For example, homeowners will call a plumber who detects the issues of the installed pipe system or faulty equipment in a building and fixes them, such as bathtubs, sinks, or toilets.
+The pipe could be carrying water, gas, or waste.

-PipeFitter works for larger industries with large pipes that carry oil or chemicals with high pressure.
+PipeFitter works for more significant industries with large pipes that carry oil or chemicals with high pressure.
 Pipe Fitter installs and maintains boilers, furnaces, air conditioners, and sprinkler systems.

-Pipefitters install, repair and maintain pipes carrying oils.
-Welding is an important part of the job to attach pipes to one another.
-A pipefitter job also comes with dangers and they need to have an experience working on the sites.
-With a number of job vacancies in the Oil refineries, it comes with a great pay.
+Pipefitters install, repair, and maintain pipes carrying oils.
+Welding is an integral part of attaching pipes.
+A pipefitter job also comes with dangers, and they need to have experience working on the sites.
+However, with several job vacancies in the oil refineries, it comes with great pay.

-Pipe Fitters are employed in the public department for repairs of heavy water lines/sewer lines by the local government.
+Pipe Fitters are employed in the public department to repair heavy water lines/sewer lines by the local government.

 After working in industries, many plumbers start their own companies.
-You may have huge responsibilities when you become an owner but if you have the right skill set to get the job done correctly and some management skills, you can do wonders with your company.
+You may have tremendous responsibilities when you become an owner, but if you have the right skill set to get the job done correctly and some management skills, you can do wonders with your company.

-To have a great start of career in any of these industries, one must get trained for plumber vocational training by attending any of the plumbing certification schools locally; one of the best plumbing schools in Philadelphia is Philadelphia Technician Training Institute.
-With our Steam, Sprinkler and PipeFitter course you can gain skills to become a Plumber as well as a Pipefitter.
+To have a great start in a career in any of these industries, one must get trained for plumber vocational training by attending any of the plumbing certification schools locally; one of the best plumbing schools in Philadelphia is Philadelphia Technician Training Institute.
+With our Steam, Sprinkler, and PipeFitter course, you can gain skills to become a Plumber and a Pipefitter.